AnasHouissa/AndroidDevInternshipTest/README.md

 # AndroidDevInternshipTest
-This repository contains my work for the technical test for an internship position at SmartConseil.
+This repository contains my work for the technical test for an internship position.

 TODO :
 This test consists of integrating graphical interfaces into a native Android mobile application.